 - Hitting delete or unsubscribe is easy, so you're not really putting the recipient to any trouble.

-- They may never have subscribed otherwise, and they may well find your newsletter riveting.
+- They may never have subscribed otherwise, and they may well find your newsletter interesting.

-- Getting people to actively sign up for email is hard work.
+- Getting people to actively sign up for email communications is hard work.

 - Email marketing is a numbers game, so you want to get it out to as many people as possible.

-- It's commonly seen as best practice across the marketing industry.
+- It's commonly seen as best practice across the marketing industry to always ask for permission before adding someone to your marketing list.

-- The practice makes some people very angry, and will often lower their opinion of you and your organisation.
+- The practice makes some people very angry, and will often lower their opinion of you and your business.

-- If you assume permission you can't easily get recipients to state preferences, like frequency and areas of interest.
+- If you assume permission, you can't easily get recipients to state preferences, such as frequency and areas of interest.

-- You can't as easily measure how interested people are.
+- You can't easily measure how interested people are in what you're sending.

 - Free email marketing systems, like Mailchimp, make it very easy to ask for permission.

-- It may not be illegal in the letter of the law (debatable - particularly when the new, tighter GDPR measures come in in 2018), but it's certainly not in the spirit of the law.
+- It may not be illegal in the letter of the law (see this explanation of GDPR and the specific rules that apply to email marketing), but it's certainly not in the spirit of the law.

 So how should you go about gaining permission from someone you've met at a networking event?